doselect/quests/backend-developer/image-api.md

  - The image should be stored on the file-system where this service lives.
  - To use this API, an API access key has to be generate using a management command.
 This access key should be used to authenticate all API calls.
- - You MUST NOT use any database to store metadata.
+ - You MUST NOT use any database to store image metadata.
 A filesystem where you store the images is all you have.

 Good to haves: